Dr John Manners: Director, Agriculture Flagship

-Dr John Manners, Chief of CSIRO Plant Industry, has an interest in researching sub-tropical crops, including sugar, in northern Australia.
+Dr John Manners, Director of CSIRO's Agriculture Flagship, has an interest in researching sub-tropical crops, including sugar, in northern Australia.

 In this article